cyberark/cpm/README.md

 **cpm_install**

-This task will deploy the CPM to required folder and validate deployment succeed
+This task will deploy the CPM to required folder and validate deployment succeed.

 **cpm_hardening**